seanmamasde/scoop_cpp/manual/search.md

 # Search

-> Acknowledgement: This project is inspired by [scoop-search](https://github.com/shilangyu/scoop-search)
+> **Acknowledgement: This project is inspired by [scoop-search](https://github.com/shilangyu/scoop-search)**

 ## Features

+- Multithreaded search.
-Does the exact same thing as `scoop search`, but faster.
+- Does the exact same thing as `scoop search`, but faster.
 The output format is a bit different, though.
+  > [!IMPORTANT]
+  > The output will be the same as the original `scoop search` command in the future.

 ## Installation